 Day 3: Blackburn, Salford, Pendlebury and Manchester.

-Another packed day in store as we head first to Blackburn Cathedral, dating back to 1826, but upgraded in the early 20th century and finally completed in 1977.
-We then head to the Roman Catholic cathedral at Salford, built to service the growing number of Catholics who migrated to industrial Manchester from Ireland and elsewhere - from 1777 and 1837 the number of Catholics in Manchester grew from barely 20 to over 60,000.
-Our next visit it to the working monastery at Pendlebury St Augustine, often referred to as the "Miners' Cathedral", due to its almost cathedralesque stature and its location in the heart of a one-time coal-mining community, it was also sometimes locally called "Gussie's".
-Finally we visit the centre of Manchester to see its cathedral, dating back to medieval times but extensively amended and renovated during the Victorian period and after bomb damage in WWII.
-Dinner at the hotel and a second talk from Mike Hope – ‘The Gothic Revival 1837-1914.’
+Another packed day in store as we headfirst to Blackburn Cathedral, dating back to 1826, but upgraded in the early 20th century and finally completed in 1977.
+We then head to the working monastery at Pendlebury St Augustine, often referred to as the "Miners' Cathedral", due to its almost cathedralesque stature and its location in the heart of a one-time coal-mining community, it was also sometimes locally called "Gussie's".
+After some free time for lunch (not included) we visit the Roman Catholic cathedral at Salford, built to service the growing number of Catholics who migrated to industrial Manchester from Ireland and elsewhere - from 1777 and 1837 the number of Catholics in Manchester grew from barely 20 to over 60,000.
+Our final visit of the day is to the centre of Manchester to see its cathedral, dating back to medieval times but extensively amended and renovated during the Victorian period and after bomb damage in WWII.
+Dinner at the hotel and a second talk from Mike Hope – ‘The Gothic Revival 1837-1914.'

 Day 4: Liverpool.